Verify Approval for www.maciemedical.com

 What Is a Pap Smear?

-A Pap smear, also called a Pap test, is a routine screening procedure for cervical cancer.
-It involves collecting cells from the cervix, the lower part of the uterus, to detect abnormal changes that may indicate precancerous or cancerous conditions.
-Regular Pap smears are vital for maintaining cervical health.
+A Pap smear, or Pap test, is a routine screening to detect cervical cancer and abnormal cervical cells.
+Performed during a pelvic exam, it involves collecting cells from the cervix (the lower part of the uterus) to identify changes that may indicate precancerous or cancerous conditions.
+Regular Pap smears are essential for early detection, significantly reducing the risk of cervical cancer.
+Our abnormal Pap smear specialist in Katy ensures accurate screenings and compassionate follow-up care .

 What Does an Abnormal Pap Smear Mean?

-An abnormal Pap smear indicates that the cervical cells collected during the test are not normal.
-This result does not always mean cancer.
-It may signal the presence of infections, inflammation, or precancerous changes caused by the human papillomavirus (HPV) or other conditions.
+An abnormal Pap smear indicates that cervical cells collected during the test show unusual changes.
+This does not necessarily mean cancer, it may reflect:

 • Pelvic pain

-• Vaginal creams, foams, suppositories, or medications (such as those for yeast infections)
+• Avoid vaginal creams, suppositories, or medications (e.g., for yeast infections) for 48 hours prior .

-• Sexual intercourse (within 24 hours of the test)
+• Avoid sexual intercourse 24 hours before the test .

 What Happens During a Pap Smear?

-• You’ll lie comfortably on an exam table with your feet in stirrups, and a drape will be provided for privacy.
+• You’ll lie on an exam table with your feet in stirrups, with a drape for privacy.

-• These cells are then sent to a laboratory for analysis to check for any abnormalities.
+• The sample is sent to a lab for analysis to detect abnormalities.

 Understanding Abnormal Pap Smear Results at Macie Medical